WPIRoboticsEngineering/ZenRobotBuildKit/wireSensors.md

 # Ultrasonic Range Finder

-Vcc to 3.3v
+Vcc to 5vv/VUSB

 Gnd to Gnd

+Echo to One side of a 2.2k resistor

-Echo to GPIO 16
+The other side of the 2.2k Resistor to GPIO 16

 Trig to GPIO 17